SQL Server Azure Virtual Machines DBMS deployment for SAP NetWeaver

 Using Azure Key Vault

 Azure offers the service of a Key Vault to store encryption keys.
-SQL Server on the other side offer a connector to leverage Azure Key Vault as store for the TDE certificates.
+SQL Server on the other side offer a connector to use Azure Key Vault as store for the TDE certificates.

 More details to use Azure Key Vault for SQL Server TDE lists like: